Personal relationships of Elvis Presley: Priscilla Presley (née Wagner, formerly Beaulieu)

 They married on May 1, 1967, in Las Vegas, Nevada, Lisa Marie was born nine months later on February 1, 1968, in Memphis, Tennessee.
 In her book, Elvis and Me, Priscilla describes her daily life with her husband.
 She also says that Presley became fascinated with the occult and metaphysical phenomena and an addict to prescription drugs, which dramatically changed his personality from playful to being passive and introverted.
 The Presleys separated on February 24, 1972.
 Elvis filed for divorce on August 15, 1972.
 After a default divorce, Priscilla sued Elvis for fraud to reopen the divorce on May 30, 1973.
-The second divorce was finalized on October 9, 1973, agreeing to share custody of their daughter and a modified property settlement in which Elvis paid her nearly $1,5 million.
+The second divorce was finalized on October 9, 1973, agreeing to share custody of their daughter and a modified property settlement in which Presley paid her nearly $1,5 million.
 When Priscilla left him for her karate teacher Mike Stone, the singer's "ego was damaged beyond repair. ...
 Considering Presley's status as a universal sex symbol ... it is unlikely he was able to put this situation in any type of perspective other than having not been 'man enough' to hold his woman."
 According to Billy Stanley, he "wasn't the same person" as before.
 Priscilla says that she confronted Elvis about the divorce.
 According to her account, he forced himself upon her; "'This is how a real man makes love to a woman,' he said."
-However, Priscilla in an interview stated that she regretted her choice of words in describing the incident, and said it had been an overstatement.
+However, Priscilla in an interview stated that she regretted her choice of words in describing the incident, and said it had been an overstatement, later clarifying that "Elvis made love to me forcefully, not forcibly."

 Freudian and other sexual psychologists say that Presley is a "classic example of the mother/Madonna/whore split".
 He "adored his mother and never recovered from her early death."
 He met Priscilla "when she was 14.
 She became a mother at 22.
-It is said that Elvis never had sex with her again after the birth of his daughter, and would never have sex with a woman who had had a baby.
+It is said that Presley never had sex with her again after the birth of his daughter, and would never have sex with a woman who had had a baby.
 He did not remarry after his divorce from Priscilla and did not have any more children."
-However, Priscilla Presley states in her autobiography that they did have sex again after the birth of their daughter, and actress Barbara Leigh, who had a relationship with the singer after the birth of her own child, claimed that they had sex often, despite Elvis' being aware of her child.
-Both accounts contradict claims made that Elvis would not have sex with a woman who had a child.
-These psychologists also ignore that Elvis died only 3 years after his finalized divorce and was going to marry his fiancee on Chirstmas 1977.
+However, Priscilla Presley states in her autobiography that they did have sex again after the birth of their daughter, and actress Barbara Leigh, who had a relationship with the singer after the birth of her own child, claimed that they had sex often, despite Presley's being aware of her child.
+Both accounts contradict claims made that Presley would not have sex with a woman who had a child.
+These psychologists also ignore that Presley died only three years after his finalized divorce and was going to marry his fiancee on Christmas 1977.